Field Feed · Live

 Every entry below is a single moment recorded by a field team member — date, location, observation.
 Filter by type, follow species links into the album, or track restoration milestones day by day.

-Today on record· Sunday, April 26, 2026
+Today on record· Wednesday, April 29, 2026

 Locations

-• · Base Marítima Seca · Coastal Transect 02
+• · Punta Mero · Coastal Overlook

 Key observations